Vaufreyd/RGBDSyncSDK/README.md

     $> git clone --recursive https://github.com/Vaufreyd/RGBDSyncSDK.git

+## Example

+You can start using this SDK using the [_GenerateVideoFromRecords example_](https://github.com/Vaufreyd/RGBDSyncSDK/tree/master/GenerateVideoFromRecords).

 ## Participate!

 You can help us finding bugs, proposing new functionalities and more directly on this website!
 Click on the "New issue" button in the menu to do that.